 - Acknowledge and praise your spouse when he or she shows empathy.
 Let your partner know how much his or her efforts mean to you and how they bring the two of you closer.
 Everyone responds well to positive reinforcement.

-It may take some time and patience before your spouse improves the skills of empathy so they become automatic.
+It may take some time and patience before they will overcome their lack of empathy and improve the skills of empathy so they become automatic.
 You may feel frustrated and irritated when he or she reverts back to less compassionate or selfish behaviors and words.

-If empathy isn’t a natural trait for your spouse, manage your expectations about how quickly your partner will master these new empathetic behaviors.
+If empathy isn’t a natural trait for your partner, manage your expectations about how quickly your partner will master these new empathetic behaviors.